subashsriniwas/LeetCode-Solutions/README.md

 ## Note

 -  I solved some of the leetcode problems, I tried to give the best optimal solution.
--  If you have any other best optimal solution, feel free to ping me🤓.
+-  If you have any other best optimal solution, feel free to ping me 🤓.